Dynamic substructuring: Domains

 The physical domain concerns methods that are based on (linearised) mass, damping and stiffness matrices, typically obtained from numerical FEM modelling.
 Popular solutions to solve the associated system of second order differential equations are the time integration schemes of Newmark and the Hilbert-Hughes-Taylor scheme.
 The modal domain concerns component mode synthesis (CMS) techniques such as the Craig-Bampton, Rubin and McNeal method.
 These methods provide efficient modal reduction bases and assembly techniques for numerical models in the physical domain.
-The frequency domain is more popularly known as Frequency Based Substructuring (FBS).
-Based on the classic formulation of Jetmundsen et al. and the reformulation of De Klerk et al., it has become the most commonly used domain for substructuring, because of the ease of expressing the differential equations of a dynamical system (by means of Frequency Response Functions, FRFs) and the convenience of implementing experimentally obtained models.
-The time domain refers to the recently proposed concept of Impulse Based Substructuring (IBS), which expresses the behaviour of a dynamic system using a set of Impulse Response Functions (IRFs).
+The frequency domain is more popularly known as frequency-based substructuring (FBS).
+Based on the classic formulation of Jetmundsen et al. and the reformulation of De Klerk et al., it has become the most commonly used domain for substructuring, because of the ease of expressing the differential equations of a dynamical system (by means of frequency response functions, FRFs) and the convenience of implementing experimentally obtained models.
+The time domain refers to the recently proposed concept of impulse-based substructuring (IBS), which expresses the behaviour of a dynamic system using a set of impulse response functions (IRFs).
 The state-space domain, finally, refers to methods proposed by Sjövall et al. that employ system identification techniques common to control theory.

-An overview of the governing equations of the five herementioned domains is presented in the table below.

 As dynamic substructuring is a domain-independent toolset, it is applicable to the dynamic equations of all domains.
 In order to establish substructure assembly in a particular domain, two interface conditions need to be implemented.
 This is explained next, followed by a few common substructuring techniques.

-Interface Conditions
+Interface conditions

 To establish substructuring coupling / decoupling in each of the above-mentioned domains, two conditions should be met: